 It’s not because of its widely panned ending.
 (GOT fans: I will simply say the show’s conclusion made narrative sense, but was told too poorly to bother justifying.
 If you’d like to discuss further, my email address can be found in my bio.)
-Rather, I found myself struggling to complete the task because the show is bloody, brutal, gory — basically, extremely depressing.
+Rather, I found myself struggling to complete the task because the show is bloody, brutal, gory — in short, extremely depressing.

 The Good Place